-To be eligible to apply to the California Health Sciences University College of Osteopathic Medicine, a bachelor's degree (B.S. or B.A.), or equivalent is required.
-For applicants that will have earned a bachelor's degree prior to enrollment, any undergraduate major is considered strong but a science background is essential.
+California Health Sciences University College of Osteopathic Medicine requires a bachelor's degree (B.S. or B.A.), or equivalent.
+Any undergraduate major is considered but a strong science background is essential.
 In order to be eligible for admission, an applicant must satisfactorily complete a minimum total of (one-hundred eight) 108 quarter units or (seventy-two) 72 semester units of academic coursework at an accredited college or university in the United States or an equivalent foreign university prior to enrollment in the COM.
 Prerequisite courses will count towards the minimum number of units required.